openthread/openthread/examples/apps/windows/README.md

 # OpenThread App for Windows #

-This sample app provides an example of how to interface with the OpenThread API in a [Universal Windows App](https://developer.microsoft.com/en-us/windows/apps).
+This sample app provides an example of how to interface with the OpenThread API and talk to each other in a [Universal Windows App](https://developer.microsoft.com/en-us/windows/apps).
 The app is written in C++ /CX and provides a simple wrapper around the OpenThread API, hiding the raw C/C++ interface.